irmen/Tale/docs/source/index.rst

 It is a library for building `Interactive Fiction <http://en.wikipedia.org/wiki/Interactive_fiction>`_, mudlibs and `muds <http://en.wikipedia.org/wiki/MUD>`_ in Python.

-Tale is 100% pure Python and runs on Python 2.7 and 3.2+.
+Tale is 100% pure Python and runs on Python 2.7 and 3.4+.
+(maybe it runs on 3.2 and 3.3 as well, but that is not tested).

 You can run Tale in console mode, where it is a pure text interface running in your console window.
 But you can also run Tale in a simple GUI application (built with Tkinter).